-Costa Rica offers everything you could want from a family vacation – beaches, volcanoes, rainforests, hot springs, sloths, monkeys, toucans and more.
-It’s location in Central America is fairly easy to get to from the United States.
-Whether you’re a family of nature lovers, adventurers or seekers of white sand beaches Costa Rica is full of family adventure.
+Costa Rica is an ideal family vacation destination for all ages.
+This Pura Vida nation boasts beaches, volcanoes, rainforests, hot springs, sloths, monkeys, toucans and more.
+Its location in Central America makes it a fairly easy getaway coming from the United States.
+Whether you’re a family of nature lovers, adventurers or seekers of white sand beaches, Costa Rica is full of family adventure.

-My family just returned from a multi-gen trip with ages three to eighty and all had a blast.
-Here’s what your family needs to know about Costa Rica, an exotic, yet accessible kid-friendly vacation destination.
+My family has taken several multi-gen vacations to Costa Rica with ages three to eighty and all have had a blast.
+Here’s what you need to know about family travel to this exotic, yet accessible, kid-friendly vacation destination.

 There are two international airports in Costa Rica: San Jose and Liberia.
 The Arenal Volcano area near La Fortuna is about three hours from either airport.
 But Guanacaste or the Tamarindo area on the Pacific coast of the country is closer to Liberia.
 Manuel Antonio, Monteverde and the Caribbean coast will be easier to reach via San Jose airport.